kngwyu/mujoco-maze/README.md

 [tensorflow/models][models].

-Note that [d4rl][d4rl] and [dm_control][dm_control] have similar maze environment, and you can also check them.
+Note that [d4rl][d4rl] and [dm_control][dm_control] have similar maze environments, and you can also check them.
-But if you want more customizable or minimal one, I recommend this.
+But, if you want more customizable or minimal one, I recommend this.

 ## Usage